Kempo/realtime-orders/README.md

 ## Version 0 (Skateboard)
 Accept and view orders from the restaurant site and receive payment.
+Allow customers to buy online from the top 5 most popular menu items.

 - [x] DB Seeding
 - [x] Nodemon, Typescript, dev setup